 - Recognize the effects of language delay or disorder on literacy development.

-- Describe the evidenced based approaches to intervention for these disorders (child centered / adult directed and hybrid approaches), including intervention delivery options and materials preparation.
+- Describe the evidence-based approaches to intervention for these disorders (child-centered / adult-directed and hybrid approaches), including intervention delivery options and materials preparation.

 - Define and describe various augmentative and alternative communication systems and devices and their roles as SLPA’s in facilitating effective use of these systems and devices.